I think my relationship might be emotionally abusive or controlling.

 Why it’s so hard to leave

 People love to say, “If it’s that bad, why don’t you just leave?”
-First let me say that while they might mean well, that is truly dismissive and a little insulting.
-If you’re offended or upset by those kinds of comments, you have every right to be.
+They might mean well, but it’s dismissive and a little insulting.
+If that comment upsets you, it should.
+It oversimplifies something deeply complex.

-The truth is you might feel paralyzed.
-You might be terrified of being on your own, or of what they’ll do if you try to go.
-You might not be able to afford to leave.
-Maybe you have kids.
-Or maybe you’re still holding on to hope that the good version of them will come back.
+You might be terrified of being alone, or of what they’ll do if you try to go.
+You might not be able to afford it, have kids, or still hope the good version of them will come back.

-That’s not weakness, it’s neuroscience.
-It’s part of being human, and nothing is wrong with you for struggling to leave what others think shouldn’t be that hard.
+That’s not weakness.
+It’s neuroscience.
+It’s human.
+Nothing’s wrong with you for struggling to leave what others think should be easy.

 You don’t have to be ready to act.
 You’re here, and that means you know something isn’t right and you’re trying to understand.
 That takes courage.
 And it’s more than most people in abusive relationships do.